Dynamic and Ambient Adjusted line rating has come of age and has a new name: SMARTLINE.

 SMARTLINE-TCF – Transmission Capacity Forecasting

-The SMARTLINE-TCF platform develops highly accurate forecasts of transmission line power carrying capacity.
+The SMARTLINE-TCF platform develops highly accurate dynamic line rating forecasts of transmission line power carrying capacity.
 The platform ensures capacity forecasts comply with electrical clearance limits while at the same time avoiding conductor thermal overloads.
 Forecasts can be provided in one-hour to one-week increments with 98% or better confidence.
 SMARTLINE-TCF is ideal for engineering, operations, and planning functions, as well as for integration with EMS systems in both day-ahead and real-time markets.

 SMARTLINE‐TCF eliminates the dispatch and operational limitations associated with fixed capacity transmission asset and replaces them with a living set of transmission pathways whose capacities reflect real-time conditions.
 SMARTLINE is key to a true “smart” transmission grid.
 Download a complete description here.